davec/openbrewcomp/README.markdown

   `inputenc`, `longtable`, `multicol`, `pifont`, and `textpos`.

 OpenBrewComp makes use of several gems and plugins.
-The required plugins are included in the distribution and the gems can be easily installed.
-Run `rake gems` to see the list of gems.
-You must include http://gems.github.com in your gems sources before installing the gems.
+The required plugins are included in the distribution and the gems are easily installed with Bundler.

 ## Setup